Mina Harker

+Dracula

 She begins the story as Miss Mina Murray, a young schoolmistress who is engaged to Jonathan Harker, and best friends with Lucy Westenra.
 She visits Lucy in Whitby on July 24 of that year, when schools would have closed for the summer.
 Unlike her best friend, Mina is an orphan who never knew her father or mother.
+Personality-wise, Mina is virtuous, intelligent and practical.
+She is praised as having a "man's brain" by her male counterparts, who are often surprised and impressed by her secretarial resourcefulness and insights, and becomes their moral mother figure who provides emotional support and religious ethical guidance.

 After Mina's fiancé Jonathan escapes from Count Dracula's castle, she travels to Budapest and joins him there.
 Mina cares for him during his recovery from his traumatic encounter with the vampire and his brides, and the two return to England as husband and wife.
 Back home, they learn that Lucy has died from a mysterious illness stemming from severe blood loss as the result of repeated attacks by an unknown, blood-drinking animal.
 The animal, they learn, was none other than Dracula taking a different shape.

 It is because of Mina that the party learn of the count's plans, as she is the one who collects all of the relevant information regarding the Count—including the various characters' journals, letters, and newspaper clippings—places it in chronological order, and types out multiple copies, giving them to each of the other protagonists.
 The result is the epistolary novel itself.
 Mina and Jonathan then join the coalition around Abraham Van Helsing, and turn their attention toward destroying the count.
 The party uses this information to discover clues about Dracula's plans and further investigate the locations of the various residences he purchases as a means to track him and destroy him.
 Each subsequent action the party takes is recorded by the various members and added to the collection of events surrounding Dracula.